jansandor/upol-personal-page/README.md

 ---

-# Personal Website - Credit Project
+# :uk: Personal Website - Credit Project

 The project was created as part of the course KMI/WEB Web Design at the Faculty of Informatics, Palacký University.